dqops/dqo/docs/working-with-dqo/review-the-data-quality-results-on-dashboards.md

-# Review the results of data quality monitoring on dashboards
+# Review the dta quality results on dashboards
 Read this guide to learn how to use detailed data quality dashboards in DQOps for drilling-down to identify all tables and columns affected by issues.

 ## Overview